 Again, on the surface the entire plot of King Kong appears downright bonkers.
 However, enormous credit goes the cast and crew, who brought a real power and pacing to King Kong to where one doesn't get caught up in the strangeness of the plot but rather with the thrill and excitement of the adventure.

-Main credit goes to Merian C. Cooper, who co-directed King Kong (with Ernest B. Schoedsack) and with Edgar Wallace conceived the story.
-He tapped into what are now-standard plot points (a damsel in distress, the jungle setting, a romance between two characters who "don't like" each other) and built on them to keep the pace steady, going from the mystery of where the crew was going to the rescue of Ann to the escape of Kong through his rampage of New York City.
+Main credit goes to Merian C. Cooper, who co-directed King Kong with Ernest B. Schoedsack, and with Edgar Wallace conceived the story.
+He tapped into what are now-standard plot points: a damsel in distress, the jungle setting, a romance between two characters who 'don't like' each other in the beginning, and built on them to keep the pace steady, going from the mystery of where the crew was going to the rescue of Ann to the escape of Kong through his rampage of New York City.

 There is also something to be said of the beautiful cinematography by Eddie Linden, J. O. Taylor, and Vernon Walker.
 One moment in particular stands out: when the ship is coming close to the mysterious island.
 The fog that envelops the ship as they come slowly to the island is beautifully shot, a sequence full of suspense, mystery, adventure, and courtesy of Cabot and Wray, even romance.

 Adding to this is Max Steiner's brilliant score, which builds on the suspense of this scene in particular, but never lets up from the thrill of the natives calling for Kong to Kong's tragic fall.

 On the technical side, the greatest credit goes to Willis O'Brien and his simply spectacular special effects.
 Kong appears, even nearly eighty years later, amazingly realistic.
 Perhaps if one looks real close we can see that Kong is a stop-motion figure, but when watching the screen, even when Kong is in close-up, his movements are so real we completely accept what we see as real.